 First off, 77% of employees report higher productivity when working remotely.
 As such, remote selling has the potential to produce even greater revenue.

 However, this isn’t a given.
-Today we’ll look at some concrete strategies you can use to promote sales enablement.
+Today we’ll look at some concrete strategies you can use to promote sales engagement.
 But first, let’s consider some of the pitfalls you’re likely to encounter.

-Why is remote working a challenge for sales enablement?
+Why is remote working a challenge for sales engagement?

 In a word, the number one issue affecting remote sales is communication.
 Remote working introduces more chances to drop the ball.